 I’m sure Kobe and his musecage puppet would agree with this, to be successful, you have to surround yourself with inspirations.
 What are some of those in your life?

 My family.
 I have two sets of parents, grandparents, a blended family and fiance that all support and inspire me.

 My 12-year old daughter is making the transition from gymnastics to basketball.
 Her coach is trying to get her to loosen up and not be so stiff and tight like she was in gymnastics.
 Any tips?

 You have to emphasize fun.
 People are so tight and scared to mess up.
 Parents are trying to force things and they just need to relax.
 I think people forget to teach fun.

-The old way of thinking was let active kids be kids and eat what they wants because they will burn it off.
+The old way of thinking was to let active kids be kids and eat what they want because they will burn it off.
 What your thoughts on kids and nutrition.

 I don’t think active kids need to be on a strict diet.
 For me, I didn’t really start thinking about it until my teenage years.
 Then in college, it was about moderation with the occasional cheat meal.